divinciest/cppDeadLockDetector/readme.txt

 ### Installation

-To integrate the deadlock detection system, simply include the provided headers in your project, and link to the appropriate libraries.

-    #include <DeadlockDetection/HookMutex.hpp>
-    #include <DeadlockDetection/CentralAuthority.hpp>
+This repo contains a Code::Blocks project that can be used to build and run a demo application.
+To use the library in your own project, you will have to copy the algorithm manually into your project.

 ### Usage